Your online security

 - Ensure that an FCC Mobile App and/or FCC Online Services are only accessed from a secure device, as the security of an FCC Mobile App and FCC Online Services relies on the underlying device's security.
 Jailbroken devices (namely, a device whose security restrictions imposed by a vendor have been removed, allowing for the user to notably install software from external, uncontrolled sources other than the application store) or rooted devices (namely, a device running an Android mobile operating system through which privileged control / root access over various subsystems has been provided) should not be used to access or use an FCC Mobile App or FCC Online Services.

-- Protect physical access to a device used to access an FCC Mobile App and/or FCC Online Services by requiring a long, complex password (in accordance with the password rules outlined above and in Section 11 of FCC’s Electronic Access Agreement) that must be re-entered frequently and/or a biometric identifier, such as (but not limited to) a fingerprint scan.
+- Protect the physical device used to access an FCC Mobile App and/or FCC Online Services by using a long, complex password (in accordance with the password rules outlined above and in Section 12 of FCC’s Electronic Access Agreement).
 You should not leave your mobile device unattended while logged into an FCC Mobile App and/or FCC Online Services and you should log off immediately at the completion of each access.

 - If an FCC Mobile App and/or FCC Online Services are being accessed through a Wi-Fi hotspot, ensure that only secure Wi-Fi connections are used.
 Most public Wi-Fi hotspots do not encrypt the information being sent and are not secure.

 - Ensure that your device has up-to-date virus protection and update any applications installed on the device and the device's operating system when new versions are available, as updates may include security patches.